RedhawkSDR/redhawksdr.github.io/content/manual/appendices/shared-memory.md

 {{% /notice %}}

 If a heap is listed as orphaned, the process that created it is no longer alive.
-Under normal circumstances, the heap is removed by the creation process or the REDHAWK GPP upon exit.
+Under normal circumstances, the heap is removed by the creating process or the REDHAWK GPP upon exit.

 {{% notice note %}}
 When a shared memory file is removed, other processes that have mapped the memory can still access it, but no new processes may attach to it.